 The ZenWiFi AC comes with two identical routers.
 Each looks like a compact single-slot toaster standing 6.35-in (16.15 cm) tall and 6.29-in (16 cm) wide.
 The hardware is not wall-mountable.
 On the front, there’s one tiny color-changing status light.
 On the back, the unit has three gigabit LAN ports, one WAN port, and a USB 3.2 Gen 1 port.

 Like most Asus routers, the ZenWiFi AC supports Dual-WAN — you can turn one of its LAN ports, or the USB port, into a second WAN port.
 However, there’s no Link Aggregation.
-As a result, don’t expect to combine any two of the network ports to deliver an aggregated 2Gbps connection with it.
+As a result, don’t expect to combine any two network ports to deliver an aggregated 2Gbps connection.
 By the way, when used as an AiMesh node, the router’s WAN port works as a LAN.

 Standard setup procedure, universal setting restoration

-Alternatively, you can also use the Asus mobile app if you don’t have a real computer anymore.
+Alternatively, you can also use the Asus mobile app if you no longer have a real computer.
 I like the web interface, and it took me just about 15 minutes to get the ZenWiFi AC up and running, using the default settings.

-Like most AiMesh-ready routers, the ZenWiFi supports universal restoration.
-In case of an upgrade, you can restore it with the backup file of your old Asus router and your network settings, for the most part, will remain the same.
+Like most AiMesh-ready routers, the ZenWiFi supports universal restoration as an option.
+In case of an upgrade, you can restore it with the backup file of your old Asus router, and your network settings, for the most part, will remain the same.
 Note that it’s always better to set up the system from scratch to avoid setting conflicts.

 An improved AiMesh feature

 So, there’s no need to do a manual setup.
 The bond between the two is strong, too.
 You can do whatever you want with either of the two ZenWiFi units — like using each as a router of a different network.
 (Yes, you can buy a 2-pack and separate the hardware units as two standalone routers for different households).
 But as soon as you reset them to the default factory setting, one will automatically become part of an AiMesh system hosted by the other working in router mode.

 You can also add routers of a different ZenWiFi pack, or any AiMesh router for that matter, to the ZenWiFi’s system.
 Or, conversely, you can use the ZenWiFi routers as nodes of an existing AiMesh system.
 In this case, the setup process is the same as when you add any other AiMesh router.

-Finally, when working as a router, the ZenWiFi AC CT8 now has a brand new AiMesh section within its web interface that makes managing and extending the mesh more comprehensive.
-What’s also new, you now can still a ZenWiFi router’s USB port, even when it’s working as an AiMesh node.
+Finally, when working as a router, the ZenWiFi AC CT8 now has a new AiMesh section within its web interface that comprehensively manages the mesh.
+What’s also new, you now can still use the USB port even when the unit works as an AiMesh satellite node.